How Can Your Doctor Help You Get a Better Night’s Sleep?

-It’s common people with sleep apnea go many years before ever getting a diagnosis of the disorder from their doctor.
+It’s common for people with sleep apnea to go many years before ever getting a diagnosis of the disorder from their doctor.
 It generally goes undiagnosed because people learn to live with their tiredness.
 But if they get a proper diagnosis – typically after a sleep study – the physician can prescribe a CPAP machine.
-This will allow the patient to achieve less sleep-time breathing difficulties.
+This will allow the patient to achieve a better night’s sleep.

 The most common symptoms of sleep apnea are daytime sleepiness and impaired alertness.
 However, there are many possible reasons for these symptoms.
 And, most people never think they may have a condition that a CPAP machine can easily treat.
 Most don’t see a doctor until the symptoms are so bad or their bed partner forces them to.